For the sake of comparison, let us first examine a market that most folks are probably very familiar with: the stock market.

 Unlike in trading stocks or futures, you don’t need to go through a centralized exchange like the New York Stock Exchange with just one price.
 In the forex market, there is no single price that for a given currency at any time, which means quotes from different currency dealers vary.

-Also, one cool thing about forex trading is that you can do it anywhere.
-It’s just like trading baseball cards.
-You want that mint condition Mickey Mantle rookie card, so it is up to you to find the best deal out there.
 Your colleague might give up his Mickey Mantle card for just a Babe Ruth card, but your best friend will only part with his Mickey Mantle rookie card for your soul.

 The FX Ladder